de-jena/ibis-ip/docs/README.md

 So, when we save the IBIS live updates we have also to map the stop id (if any) to its corresponding OpenData stop id, in such a way that we are able to retrieve the right information from the static data (e.g. in the broker public transport API).

 This is done with the help of a table provided by the city, which is located in `de.jena.ibis.tos.mmt.util/data/StopMapping_IbisID_OpenDataID.csv`, and as part of the mmt transformations from the ibis model to the TOS model (the one used to store data in the db).

+We have in principle the same issue with the schedule ids, which do not match between OpenData and IBIS, but for those the city could not provide a similar mapper, so this is still an **open issue**.

 ## Trouble Shooting